JubTheDM/the-world-wakes-wiki/content/Lore/4. Historical Ages, Eras, and Figures/b. Eras/Historical Eras of Circadia.md

 - Fearing extinction, a lone hero raises an army of trusted comrades to drive back the darkness.
 Due to the safety and warmth he afforded the denizens of Circadia, he came to be known as the [[The Hearth Knight]].
 - The Hearth Knight travels south with his retinue to beseech the aid of a powerful elven maiden called [[Rhia Menebrae]], said to beckon the powers of the moon.
 An Alliance is formed.
 - Many battles are wrought across the land as powerful Nightmares are vanquished and sealed by the Hearth Knight and his retinue, often referred to as the [[Conquest of Illumination]].
-	- During this time, faith returns to the land as the people begin to believe the [[Hallowed Hearth]] to be sent by the God of Light.
+	- During this time, faith returns to the land as the people begin to believe [[The Hearth Knight]] to be sent by the God of Light.
+	- Various Great Spirits emerge as objects of worship, leading to the birth of numerous diverse and flavoured religions.
 - The Era of Darkness comes to an end when the Conquest of Illumination concludes.
 The people choose the Hearth Knight to be their King, and [[The Kingdom of Lucidia]] is founded under the [[Soleiran Royal Family]].
 - Rhia Menebrae returns to her homeland in the south with an order of her faithful sorcerers and spirits. [[The Lunar Court of Octurna]] is founded shortly after under the [[Menebrae Royal Family]].